Chickerell: Governance

-Chickerell is situated within the West Dorset parliamentary constituency and the Member of Parliament is Chris Loder (Conservative) who was elected with 55.1 per cent of the vote at the 2019 general election.
+At the lower tier of local government, Chickerell is a civil parish.
+Its parish council is Chickerell Town Council, which has ten councillors elected from two wards.

+At the upper tier, Chickerell is in the Dorset unitary authority.
+Chickerell electoral ward elects 2 members to Dorset Council.

+For elections to the UK Parliament, Chickerell is in the South Dorset parliamentary constituency.

+Historically, Chickerell was in Culliford Tree Hundred.
+It was part of Weymouth Rural District from 1894 to 1933, and Dorchester Rural District from 1933 to 1974.
+From 1974 to 2019, Chickerell was part of West Dorset district and returned three councillors for the district council, and one councillor for the Chickerell & Chesil Bank ward of Dorset County Council.

 Demography

 At the 2011 census Chickerell's population was 5,515.
 Most of the residents (97.4%) considered themselves to be of a white, British ethnicity.
 Some 18% of the population were under 15, 2.8% were 16 or 17, 25.9% were between 18 and 44, 22.3% were 45 to 59, and the largest proportion (32.3%) were over 60 years of age.
 The birth rate in Chickerell exceeds the death rate and there is a net inward migration resulting in a steady increase of the population.

 Chickerell's population has grown considerably since 1960.
 Between 1961 and 1971 it increased by 43% from 2,300 to 3,300 and has continued to grow ever since, although at a slower rate.